dev-broox/Broox_Blobs/README.md

 ## How to use it?

-Add the library to you project
+Add the library to your project

 ```html
 <script src="broox/broox-blobs.js"></script>